geb16/lambda-image-processor/README.md

 # AWS Lambda Image Processor (Python + CDK)

 This serverless application automatically resizes `.jpg` images uploaded to an S3 bucket.
-It saves the resized images to another S3 bucket, logs metadata to DynamoDB, and sends an email notification using Amazon SNS.
+It saves the resized images to another `S3 bucket`, `logs` `metadata` to `DynamoDB`, and sends an email notification using Amazon `SNS`.

 ---